awareseven/OSINTsources/README.md

 * [Ezilon](https://www.ezilon.com/) - Guide you to easily access relevant information with emphasis on world regions.
 * [Foursquare](https://de.foursquare.com/) - Use the most trusted independent location data and associated technology platform to the benefit of your business.
 * [Knowledge guide to international company registration](https://www.icaew.com/library/subject-gateways/business-management/knowledge-guide-international-company-registration) - A list of international company registers, including sources from the print collection of the ICAEW Library and the internet.
-* [Kompass](https://de.kompass.com/) - Finden Sie Infos über 43 Mio.
-Unternehmen in mehr als 65 Ländern.
+* [Kompass](https://de.kompass.com/) - Find information about 43 million companies in more than 65 countries.
 * [Kyckr](https://portal.kyckr.co.uk/) - Official company search.
 * [Libreborme](https://librebor.me/) - Webplattform zur Einsicht und Analyse des Amtsblatts des Handelsregister.
 * [National Company Registers](https://en.wikipedia.org/wiki/List_of_company_registers) - List of company register.